cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 9.5.4 =
+When free shipping zones are removed do not remove the other shipping zones

+= 9.5.3 =
+Added a feature to remove free shipping zones from Google and Facebook feeds

+= 9.5.2 =
+Fixed a minor issue in exclude rules for WooCommerce category names

+= 9.5.1 =
+Dynamic attributes without values that are used for product details should be skipped which not always happened.
+This is fixed now.

+= 9.5.0 =
+Discount rules created with the FlyCart plugin did not make it to Skroutz feeds.
+This has been solved now

+= 9.4.9 =
+Added a seperate sale price attribute for bundled products Reviews for parent variable products are removed, the reviews are attached to its variations

+= 9.4.8 =
+Fixed an issue with the ecomm_prodid on the cart page

+= 9.4.7 =
+Solved an issue that shipping costs to the first product in a custom feed where empty

+= 9.4.6 =
+Added a new attribute: product description parent product

+= 9.4.5 =
+Added a Google Shopping field to their template: g:ship_from_country Stripping & characters from review names as it breaks the review feeds

+= 9.4.4 =
+Fixed an issue where reviews without review text caused the feed to be disapproved by Google.
+We now remove reviews from feeds that have no review texts.

+= 9.4.3 =
+Fixed an issue with an undefined ecomm_price variable on product variable pages

+= 9.4.2 =
+Added the Dutch Boetiek.nl template

+= 9.4.1 =
+Fixed a bug: exclude filters on empty product tags were broken.
+This is fixed now.

+= 9.4.0 =
+Added a WP-cron check and notifications

+= 9.3.9 =
+Bestprice.gr apparel products are now grouped by color

+= 9.3.8 =
+Tested for compatibility with WooCommerce 4.9

+= 9.3.7 =
+Added the Bestprice.gr template

+= 9.3.6 =
+Added a product name lowercase attribute

+= 9.3.5 =
+Fixed a rounding issue for WooCommerce bundled products

+= 9.3.4 =
+Fixed an issue with the Google Remarketing Pixel / ecomm_totalvalue parameter

+= 9.3.3 =
+Fixed an exclude filter issue (Thanks @Fabrice for reporting and solving!)

 = 9.3.2 =
 Added support for the Yandex group_id attribute